 When completed, the application of man-made snow will extend the ski season and improve the quality of the snow base for trail users.

 In order to expand the trail system, we will need a new pump.
 In the summer of 2014 a new pump has been ordered, thanks to the generosity of our donors.
-Two new Polecat Snomakers have been purchased in 2012 to greatly improve our snowmaking capacity.
+Two new Polecat Snomakers were purchased in 2012 to greatly improve our snowmaking capacity.

 Phase 3: 2 Kilometers of lighted trail with man made snow.
 In May of 2016 #A trail expansion was completed.

 Phase 4: 4 Kilometers of lighted trail with man-made snow

 Lapham Peak Friends is a 501©3 non-profit organization, founded in 1988.
 The Friends have successfully completed a lighted ski trail, handicapped accessible trail, and many matching fund projects.
 Lapham Peak with its location in the state’s major population center, its lighted ski trails, its proximity to I-94 and its regional reputation for skiing make it a good candidate for snowmaking.

 The successful completion of this project will help to secure Lapham Peak’s place as the premier cross country skiing destination in SE Wisconsin.